markserbol/tocible/README.md

     offsetTop: 50, //[number], spacing/margin above the menu
     speed: 800, //[number or string ('slow' & 'fast')], duration of the animation when jumping to the clicked content
-    collapsible: true //[boolean], enabling true will auto collapse sub level heading not being scrolled into });
+    collapsible: true //[boolean], enabling true will auto collapse sub level heading not being scrolled into
+    maxWidth: 150 //[number], set max-width of the navigation menu });
 ````